gbr-pinna/transformer-notebook/README.md

 This repository contains:

+* **transformer_tutorial.ipynb** — a Jupyter notebook that covers:
-* an intuitive explanation of self-attention and multi-head attention,
+  * An intuitive explanation of self-attention and multi-head attention
-* encoder-decoder Transformer architecture,
+  * Encoder-decoder Transformer architecture
-* masking and positional encoding,
+  * Masking and positional encoding
-* embeddings, loss functions, and regularisation,
+  * Embeddings, loss functions, and regularisation
-* a PyTorch implementation of multi-head attention.
+  * A PyTorch implementation of multi-head attention

-The goal of this notebook is to understand both the mathematical ideas and the tensor operations behind modern Transformer models.
+  The goal of the notebook is to understand both the mathematical ideas and the tensor operations behind modern Transformer models.
+  After studying the theory, we apply the Transformer to code a **small English–Italian translator** trained on a very small, synthetic corpus.

+* **Transformer_notes.pdf** — handwritten notes summarising the key concepts from the original Transformer paper.

 ## Requirements